Referencing Product

 Making API Requests

 After obtaining the access token, include it in the Authorization header for subsequent API requests.
+You should also include the Company ID that was issued to you in the Company-ID header.
 For example, to call the referencing/application endpoint:

 curl --location 'https://api-sandbox.goodlord.co/referencing/application' \